 6.3 You must notify us promptly of any changes to your authorised users, including their contact details and required access rights.
 We shall be entitled (at our sole discretion) to deactivate any user account which we reasonably believe:

 (b) to have been used to access our systems improperly; or

 (c) constitutes a data security risk for any other reason.

-6.5 To the extent that we process personal data during the performance of the Services, for the purposes of the Data Protection Legislation we shall be the data processor (as defined in the GDPR) and you shall be the data controller.
+6.5 To the extent that we process personal data during the performance of the Services, for the purposes of the Data Protection Legislation we shall be the data processor (as defined in the UK GDPR) and you shall be the data controller.
 We shall:

-(a) at all times comply with obligations equivalent to the obligations of a data controller under the provisions of the GDPR;
+(a) at all times comply with obligations equivalent to the obligations of a data controller under the provisions of the UK GDPR;

 (b) provide training on our Data Protection Policy to all members of staff to ensure that they understand their data protection obligations and implement the processes we have put in place;

 (e) report any data security breaches to you in accordance with the data security breach management procedure detailed in our Data Protection Policy;

 (h) upon receiving at least 15 working days’ notice from you, provide our assistance and allow you reasonable access to our premises, documents, equipment and personnel to allow you to observe our compliance with our data protection obligations;

 (i)take appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.
 When considering what measure is appropriate, we shall have regard to the state of good practice, technical development and the cost of implementing any measures to ensure a level of security appropriate to the harm that might result from such unauthorised or unlawful processing or accidental loss or destruction, and to the nature of the data to be protected;